magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 1. Log in to Admin
 2. Open Search Synonym page
 3. Click on the "New Synonym Group" button
-4. Enter data according to a data set.
+4. Enter data according to a data set
-5. Click the "Save Synonym Group" button.
+5. Click the "Save Synonym Group" button
-6. Perform assertions.
+6. Perform assertions

 ### Test creation {#test-creation}